-The car park for Bear Mountain is shared with those wanting to hike to Doe Mountain on Boynton Pass Road.
+The car park for Bear Mountain is shared with another popular Sedona hike - Doe Mountain on Boynton Pass Road.
 There is a decent amount of space here, so you shouldn’t have to worry about arriving at the crack of dawn to get a car parking space!

 For the best photo op in Sedona - Devil’s Bridge

 Distance - 3.6 miles (5.8km) - out & back trail

 Difficulty - Easy to moderate (flat for the most part, with an uphill section at the end)